Path to improved well being

-Even if you do not own a gun, chances are that someone you know does.
-In the United States, about one-third of families with children younger than 12 years of age have a gun in the home.
-Before your children visit the home of a friend, a relative, or a babysitter, ask the adults at that home whether there is a gun in the house.
-If so, ask whether the gun is unloaded and properly locked away.
+Stories about gun violence and accidents are routinely in the news.
+Even if you do not own a gun, you probably know someone who does.
+Before your children visit another home, ask the adults if there is a gun in the house.
+This includes the homes of friends, relatives, or even a babysitter.
+If they do have a gun in the house, ask whether it is unloaded and properly locked away.
 This may feel like an awkward conversation, but it’s important to put your child’s safety first.

 What should I do to protect my family from injury if I own a gun?

 Children are curious and like to explore.
 If there is a gun in your home, simply hiding it is not enough.
 Keep it:

 - Locked away

 The bullets should be locked away in a separate location.
 Only responsible adults should have access to the keys.
 The gun and bullets should be stored out of reach of your children and their friends.
 Also, keep the gun and bullets safe from family members who:

 - Are abusive to others

 When you are handling or cleaning a gun, assume that it is loaded.
 Never leave it unattended.

 What about toy guns and guns in video games, TV shows, or movies?

 Children who play violent video games or watch violent TV shows and movies may have trouble understanding that violence in real life actually hurts people.
 Some parents choose not to allow their children to watch violent TV shows, play violent video games, or play with toys that are pretend weapons.